Arsenal21/stripe-payments/stripe-payments/readme.txt

 None.

 == Changelog ==

 = WIP =
-- New option to customize payment button text in the popup window for individual product.
+- Added a new option to customize payment button text (in the popup window) on a per product basis.

 = 2.0.83 =
 - Fixed a recent PHP8 related change that caused an issue in the download URL function.